-Information in this handbook applies to the academic year 2018-2019.
-The American University of Iraq, Sulaimani (AUIS) reserves the right to repeal, change, or amend programs, course offerings, academic requirements, and teaching staff without prior notice and as the need arises.
+Information in this handbook applies to the academic year 2019-2020.
+American University of Iraq, Sulaimani (AUIS) reserves the right to repeal, change, or amend programs, course offerings, academic requirements, and teaching staff without prior notice and as the need arises.

-The material contained in the American University of Iraq, Sulaimani Academic Catalog is for information only and does not constitute a contract between the student and the university.
-The university and its various units reserve the right to revise, amend, alter, and change from time to time its policies, rules, regulations, and financial charges including those relating to admissions, financial aid, instruction, and graduation, without notice to students.
-The university reserves the right to withdraw curricula and specific courses, alter course content, change the calendar, and withdraw or change programs and majors offered by the university without notice to students.
-While the university will make every effort to provide accurate information to students, it is the responsibility of students to know and understand degree requirements.
+The material contained in American University of Iraq, Sulaimani Academic Catalog is for information only and does not constitute a contract.
+The University and its various units reserve the right to revise, amend, alter, and change from time to time its policies, rules, regulations, and financial charges including those relating to admissions, financial aid, instruction, and graduation, without notice.
+The University reserves the right to withdraw curricula and specific courses, alter course content, change the calendar, and withdraw or change programs and majors offered by the University without notice.
+While the University will make every effort to provide accurate information to students, it is the responsibility of students to know and understand degree requirements.